mathamphetamine/Renaissance_Stock_Ranking/README.md

 ### 2. Using Convenience Scripts (Alternative)

-If you prefer not to install the package using `pip install -e .`, you can run Python scripts directly from the `scripts/` directory (ensure dependencies are installed, e.g., via `pip install -r requirements.txt`, though this is legacy):
+If you prefer not to install the package using `pip install -e .`, you can run Python scripts directly from the `scripts/` directory (ensure the package and its dependencies, including any needed extras, have been installed first using the steps above):

 *   **Extract Data**:
     *   Live Bloomberg Data: `python scripts/extract_bloomberg.py`